elevate0123/CSE/4 Sociology/Paper 1/06 Work and Economic Life.md

 5. Directs human energy in constructive way to acquire skills

 ### Social Significance of Work
+1. Personal Identity - Work is valued for sense of social (stable) identity.
+Especially for men, self-esteem is bounded to economic contribution for household
-1. Money - Economic need
+2. Money - Economic need
-2. Activity level - Experiment & experience Skills
+3. Activity level - Experiment & experience Skills
-3. Variety - Breaks monotony
+4. Variety - Breaks monotony
-4. Temporal Structure - Proved sense of direction on a daily basis
+5. Temporal Structure - Proved sense of direction on a daily basis
-5. Social Contracts - Friendship
+6. Social Contracts - Friendship

 Work > Employment